Story Sequencing Activity

 - Now it's time for some sequencing.
 Lay six blank pieces of paper on a table in a row.
 Have your child lay out the jumbled illustrations in the order that she thinks is the correct sequence.
 Which one comes first in the book?
 Second?
 Third?
 And so on.

 - Now the more challenging part: have your child match the texts to the proper illustration.
 The text should match the right picture and the whole thing should tell the story clearly.
 As she is doing this, have her explain to you what is happening in each scene and why she thinks she has matched the right text with the right illustration.
+Ask her if there are any words she does know.
+Have her use a dictionary to look them up.

 You can repeat this activity with several different stories to really give your child a chance to practice.
 Keep encouraging her to match those pictures and make movies in her head as he moves forward.
 This will carry her through chapter books, nonfiction books, and all sorts of literary glories in the years ahead!